PureHertz/Simple-digitizer/README.md

 Single channel simple digitizer using Seeduino Xiao.
 The voltage input to the BNC connector can be read by a PC through a USB cable.

-- STL file for 3D printing
+- STL files for 3D printing
   - BN-Xiao-BNC-side.stl
   - BNC-Xiao-MiconBoard-side.stl
 - Origiinal FreeCAD file